-Fourth, this study identified functions not included in the IBs functions framework.
-In addition to the demand articulation, network composition and innovation process management functions, FVO makes quite some effort in getting downstream market information by food processors and in helping in internationalization for SMEs in general and technology suppliers in particular.
+However, there where two types of activities, services and information sources provided by FVO that are not included in the main function framework, namely getting downstream market information by food processors and help in internationalization for SMEs in general and technology suppliers in particular.
 FVO turns out to play a major role providing independent market information outside the supply chain to food processors.
-The high competition level in the agri-food sector, especially between retailers and food processors, might explain the relatively high need for market information.
-Moreover, being a neutral party, FVO can provide legitimate information for relatively low costs.
-Given the recent emphasize on the importance of the presence of an impartial party in the (collaborative) innovation process (e.g. Batterink et al. 2010; Klerkx et al, 2009), FVO could become more aware of this "status" and exploit this role also in other services.
-If we add the recent findings from Alfaro et al. (2010), we come to the following suggestion for addition of the framework for future analyses of IB functions in ISs:
+The high competition level in the agri-food sector, especially between retailers and food processors, might play a role here.
+Combining the results with the findings of Alfaro et al. (2010), we come to the following suggestion for addition of the function framework for future analyses of IB functions in ISs:

-- Visionary leadership and regional development (Alfaro et al. 2010)
+- O Visionary leadership and regional development Alfaro et al. (2010) and internationalization,

-- o Internationalization

-- Demand articulation
+- o Demand articulation,

-- Network formation
+- Network formation,

-- Stimulating entrepreneurial experimentation (Alfaro et al. 2010)
+- o Stimulating entrepreneurial experimentation Alfaro et al. (2010,

 - o Innovation process management, and

-- Providing downstream information.
+- o Providing downstream information.